 Active: Fiora targets an enemy champion, highlighting all four of their Vitals and granting Duelist's Dance's movement speed bonus for the next 8 seconds.
 If she's able to destroy all four weak spots, or if she destroys at least one before her target dies, Fiora creates a large zone under her enemy that heals Fiora and her allied champions for 80 / 110 / 140 (+0.6 per bonus attack damage) Health per second over the next 2 seconds, plus 1 second for every Vital Fiora strikes beyond the first.

 This ability is amazing for turning fights around.
 It's not an ultimate that does damage, it allows you to do a lot of damage.
 When in duels hitting all four vitals is essential for winning fights.
 When you either hit all four vitals, or you hit one vital and they die, it will grant a healing zone that you and your teammates can use.

 |In teamfights you can ult the frontline tank or diver and proc the ultimate to have the healing zone for your team.
 If you're flanking or teleporting, ult the backline to kill as fast as possible.
 Below is a video on how to proc ult fast.|

 Fiora's main goal in the laning phase is to farm well and poke out the enemy vital's before looking for an all-in.
-Fiora's level 1 isn't the best but your all-in is great due to vitals.
+Fiora's level 1 isn't good at short trades, but her extended trades are super good due to your passive.
 Hitting as many vitals ensures a better chance at winning trades.
 It is your only sustain before you get items like Ravenous Hydra.

 A huge part of top lane is learning the enemy's powerspikes and the major ones are right at the beginning.
 The main powerspikes in the laning phase with most champions are level 2, level 3, and level 6.
 Play aggressive if you'll reach a level powerspike first, and play defensive if the enemy laner will reach a level powerspike first.